brandysnaps/ratchet-and-clank-lightbox/docs/_posts/2022-09-11-enclosure-inspiration.md

 ---
+date: 2022-09-11 00:00:00 +1200
 layout: post
+tags: [3D printing, Tinkercad]
 title: "Initial thoughts on the enclosure"
-date:   2022-09-11 00:00:00 +1200
 ---
 Today was all about getting a better idea of what the enclosure will look like.
-I have an idea of what I want it to look like in my head but when it comes to putting that into millimeter measurements, that a bit more challenging.
+I have an idea of what I want it to look like in my head but when it comes to putting that into millimeter measurements, that's a bit more challenging.

 I've decided to go with a 200 mm x 200 mm square.
 I think 30 mm think will work but I wont know until I am actually holding something in my hand.